JiachenKuai/Highway-Drive/README.md

 ```

 ### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+In this project the goal is it to safely navigate around a virutal highway with other vehicles driving about -/+ 10mph of the allowed speed limit (50mph).
+To build the behavior planner the required car localization and sensor-fusion-data is provided by the simulator.
+The car should try to changes lanes to pass slower cars or stay in lane and follow the car ahead respective to a secure distance when there is no option to pass safely.

+Acceptance criteria:
+- The car passes cars if possible
+- The maximum total acceleration 10 m/s^2
+- The maximum jerk is 10 m/s^3
+- Lane changes do not take longer than 3 seconds
+- Car stays in lane (unless going to another lane)

+- The car drives according to the speed limit.
+- The car is able to drive at least 4.32 miles without incident..
+- Max Acceleration and Jerk are not Exceeded.
+- Car does not have collisions.
+- The car stays in its lane, except for the time between changing lanes.
+- The car is able to change lanes

 #### The map of the highway is in data/highway_map.txt
+Provided by udacity:
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.